 Most people pack too much clothes in their survival backpack.
 You do need clothes, but 1 change will be enough (plus a few changes of socks because wet socks are a disaster for your feet!).
 Make sure they are quality materials which dry quickly.
 And don’t forget the waterproof jacket and a hat with a brim to keep rain and sun out of your face.

-Sure, you can survive without a flashlight – but your chances of survival greatly increase when you have light in some situations.
+Sure, you can survive without a flashlight (Amazon link) – but your chances of survival greatly increase when you have light in some situations.
 For example, imagine you want to explore a cave to use as a possible shelter.
 Without a flashlight, you might not notice the gaping hole in the ground and fall to your death…

 Recommended Reading – How To Choose The Best Multitool For Survival